FCS football championship: Bracket, schedule, scores for 2019 tournament | NCAA.com

 The 2019 FCS football championship second round is set following Saturday's first-round games.
-Eight winners advanced to next weekend's games against the top eight seeds who received first-round byes.
+Eight winners advanced to this upcoming weekend's games against the top eight seeds who received first-round byes.

 Three first-time FCS playoff winners — Monmouth, Albany and Austin Peay — highlighted Saturday's first round.
 The most thrilling win of the day went to Southeastern Louisiana, though, who rallied in the second half to knock out Villanova 45-44.